othema/portfolio2/src/posts/first-blog.md

 ---
 title: First blog post
 image: /img/me_large.jpg
 description: The first blog post on this website.
-Outlines the usage of this blog.
+Discusses the purpose of this blog and my posting schedule that I will (hopefully) stick to.
-date: 19-08-2023
+date: Aug 19 2023
 tags:
   - Blog
+  - Test
 ---

 **Hello world!** ...and welcome to my new blog.